chuanjing/j-vue-password/readme.md

 ## License
 MIT
 ## Other
-Starred "j-vue-please" , if it help you.
+Starred "j-vue-please", if you think it can help you.